More information - FAQs

 Q. When are they going to come and collect my healthcare waste?

 A. If you have recently requested a healthcare collection, your referral form will be with your medical professional e.g. GP, district nurse etc so that they can assess the type of healthcare waste you are producing.
 This assessment will then be sent to your local borough/district council who will then tell you how the waste will be collected.
 Sometimes this process can take approximately two weeks.
-In the meantime, please place your waste into a plastic bag, seal it up and put it in your wheeled waste bin.
 However, if you are producing sharps waste e.g. syringes, you should place these in your sharps box and then contact your local borough/district council when it is ¾ full and they will arrange for its collection.

 Q. I have missed the healthcare waste collection, could I put healthcare waste in the normal bin instead?